iSPIRT/contract-service/demo-ui/README.md

 # DEPA Training - Contract Signing Demo UI

 A user-friendly web interface for demonstrating multi-party electronic contract signing for DEPA Training scenarios.
+Make sure you have completed the necessary steps on the [DEPA-Training](https://github.com/iSPIRT/depa-training) repo.

 ## Quick Start